Mary (Mai) Huttleston Rogers Coe: Marriages and later life

-Coe Hall
+Planting Fields

 Mai and her husband shared a love of horticulture.
 They purchased a large estate, Planting Fields, in 1913.
 It had been established in 1904 by Helen MacGregor Byrne – wife of New York City lawyer James Byrne, and built on the Gold Coast of Long Island, New York in Oyster Bay.

-When used as the Coe family estate, the mansion was referred to as "the residence" or "the house."
+When used as the Coe family estate, the mansion was referred to as "the residence" or "the house".
 The name "Coe Hall" was coined much later, when the land was used as a temporary campus for the State University of New York (SUNY) in the 1950s and 1960s.
 The Coes began planting and landscaping under the guidance of the Boston landscaping firm of Guy Lowell and A. R. Sargent.
 In 1915, Lowell and Sargent oversaw transport of the two beech trees from Fairhaven (Mai's childhood home).
 The gigantic beeches, with root balls thirty feet (nine metres) in diameter, were ferried across Long Island Sound in mid-winter.
 Roads were widened and utility wires temporarily removed to make way.
 Only one of the two trees survived the journey.
 The second beech tree lived until the 21st century, but was taken down in February 2006.
-However, the “Fairhaven Beech” will live on.
-Seedlings were collected from the tree from 2000-2005.
+However, the "Fairhaven Beech" will live on.
+Seedlings were collected from the tree from 2000 to 2005.

-The property's first mansion burned to the ground on March 19, 1918; its replacement, the present Coe Hall, was constructed between 1918 and 1921 in the Tudor Revival style and faced in Indiana limestone.
+The property's first mansion burned to the ground on March 19, 1918; its replacement, the present Main House (previously referred to as Coe Hall), was constructed between 1918 and 1921 in the Tudor Revival style and faced in Indiana limestone.
 It was designed by the firm of Walker & Gillette and was completed in 1921.
 Images from a book of English country houses, especially those of Moyns Park, Athelhampton, and St. Catherine's Court, inspired its architecture.
 William and Mai Coe's interest in rare species of trees and plant collections made the estate a botanical marvel.

 Mai was chronically ill for the last decade of her life.
 Following an extended illness, Mai died in 1924, aged 49, and was interred nearby.